Social Media Marketing for Musicians: Let’s Build a Fanbase! (Updated)

 I recommend cross-promotion (as discussed in the Facebook section) to build up your following.

-You’ll find plenty of genre-based accounts with large followings.
-Either direct message them on Soundcloud or try to find their email/contact-page on their website and hit them up!
+You could either direct message them on Soundcloud or try to find their email/contact-page on their website and hit them up!

 Instagram is insane when it comes to organic reach.